Thousand Island Park, New York

 Thousand Island Park, also known as TI Park, is a hamlet and census-designated place (CDP) in the town of Orleans, Jefferson County, New York, United States, in the Thousand Islands region on the St. Lawrence River.
-Founded in 1875 as a holiday camp, the incorporated community remains a seasonal summer community; despite 323 housing units, there was only a population of 31 permanent residents as of the 2010 census.
+Founded in 1875 as a holiday camp, the incorporated community remains a seasonal summer community; despite 323 housing units, it had a population of 96 at the 2020 census.

 The community is a national historic district, listed on the National Register of Historic Places in 1982.
 The district is notable for its outstanding concentration of substantially-intact late 19th-century and early 20th-century resort architecture.
 The park also contains Vivekananda Cottage, a Hindu sacred site visited by the Swami Vivekananda and his followers.

 Geography

 Thousand Island Park is in the northern part of the town of Orleans, at the southwest end of Wellesley Island, one of the largest of the Thousand Islands.
 It is bordered to the east by Wellesley Island State Park.
 The community is reached by automobile using County Route 100, which leads northeast 2.5 mi to Interstate 81 at Exit 51.

 According to the United States Census Bureau, the Thousand Island Park CDP has a total area of 0.76 km2, all land.

 Rock Island Light is 0.5 mi southeast of Thousand Island Park in the middle of the south channel of the St. Lawrence, known as American Narrows, and Fishers Landing is directly across the narrows on the mainland, 1 mi southeast of the community.